Static to Dynamic Correlation Clustering

-First, we have the simple linear time $3$-approximate pivot algorithm of \cite{ACN08}.
-We also have the more recent local-search based $1.847$-approximation of \cite{CLMTYZ24} which runs in sub-linear time.
-Finally, very recently in \cite{cao2025fastLP}, it was shown that the $1.437$-approximation based on the Cluster LP from \cite{cao2024understanding} can be implemented in sub-linear time.
-All of these algorithms are randomized.
-Currently there is no known deterministic constant factor approximation with near-linear running time.
+Among all near-linear time algorithms, the first one is the classical linear time $3$-approximate Pivot algorithm of \cite{ACN08}.
+The first sublinear time algorithm in $O(n\log^2 n)$ time with constant approximation ratio is from \cite{DBLP:conf/innovations/Assadi022}, which is based on the parallel algorithm of \cite{CLMNP21}.
+We also have the more recent local-search based $1.847$-approximation of \cite{CLMTYZ24} which runs in sublinear time.
+Recently, in \cite{cao2025fastLP}, it was shown that the $\pureclusterlpratio$-approximation algorithm based on the Cluster LP from \cite{cao2024understanding} can be implemented in sublinear time.
+All of these near-linear time algorithms are Monte Carlo algorithms.

-\paragraph{Dynamic clustering.} The dynamic setting has also been explored.
-Much of the work here has been on how to maintain a pivot-like clustering under these changes.
+\paragraph*{Dynamic clustering with low approximation ratio} The dynamic setting has also been explored.
+Much of the work here has been on how to maintain a pivot-based clustering under these changes.
 One result is that of \cite{Behnezhad2019FullyDM}, which shows how to maintain a Maximal Independent Set with an update time of $O(\log^2 n\log^2\Delta)$ where $\Delta$ is the maximum degree of any vertex.
-This can be used to maintain the $3$-approximate pivot algorithm for a fixed permutation of pivots.
+This can be used to maintain the $3$-approximate Pivot algorithm for a fixed permutation of pivots.
 This was since improved in \cite{DMM2024prunedPivot} to maintaining a $(3+\eps)$-approximation with an update time of $O(1/\eps)$.
 Finally, it has recently been shown that the barrier of $3$-approximation indeed can be broken in the dynamic setting in \cite{behnezhad2024fullydynamicCC}.
-Here they give a $2.997$-approximation algorithm, again based on maintaining the pivot under additions and deletions with a polylogarithmic update time. \emph{All of these results only work with an oblivious adversary}: they fix the random order of the pivots in advance, maintaining it for all updates.
-An adaptive adversary could easily learn the order and make the algorithm perform very badly afterward by constructing an input graph that is bad for the permutation.
+Here they give a $2.997$-approximation algorithm, again based on maintaining the pivot under additions and deletions with a polylogarithmic update time. \emph{All of these pivot-based results only work with an oblivious adversary}: they fix the random order of the pivots in advance, maintaining it for all updates.
+All of these results only work with an oblivious adversary: they fix the random order of the pivots in advance, maintaining it for all updates.